 Diesel will be able to process your Biographical Data to allow you to participate in prize contest that Diesel could organize.
 In certain situations, for example to proceed with the delivery of the prize, your Contact Data could also be processed.
 If participation in the contest requires further information, these will be requested to you upon release of a specific privacy policy.

-Legal basis: this processing is based on the performance of a contract for attending the relevant prize contest to which you are a party; the provision of the Personal Data listed above is necessary for this purpose, since otherwise Diesel will not be able to process your request.
+Legal basis: this processing is based on the performance of a contract for attending the relevant prize contest to which you are a party and in some countries on the legitimate interest; the provision of the Personal Data listed above is necessary for this purpose, since otherwise Diesel will not be able to process your request.

 d) Marketing